An updated review of Skyrim I made back when it was first released.

 gameplay 85 / story 83 / graphics 90 / sound 95

-The Elder Scrolls has become something of a legend in the fantasy RPG world of gaming.
-From Daggerfall to Oblivion, every title in the series has met with universal praise for their unique presentation, gameplay mechanics, and all-around terrific storylines, with only certain gameplay features being lamented as not being as good as other RPGs.
+The Elder Scrolls has become something of a legend in the fantasy RPG world.
+From Daggerfall to Oblivion, every title in the series has been met with universal praise for their unique presentation, gameplay mechanics, and all-around terrific storylines, with only certain gameplay features being lamented as not being as good as other RPGs.
 Now, Bethesda Studios looks to create another epic with Skyrim, the fifth main title entry in the series.
 And what an epic it is.
 From the fantastic questlines, the incredible scenery, and the well done – though clunky – combat, this is one adventure you won’t want to miss.

 Other stories, as mentioned before, are also included alongside the main story.
 One involves a civil war between the Empire and the “Stormcloaks,” a group of rebels fighting for Skyrim’s independence from the Empire’s oppression of their traditions and beliefs—a wonderful allegory to the American Revolution.
 There are missions involving the mages guild looking to unlock an ancient magical power, a warrior guild that has a “beastly” reputation, and a secretive assassin’s guild.
 The great thing is that none of those missions are boring or repetitive (apart from some dungeons).
 Each story is unique in setting, presentation, and overall background.
 Same goes for all the other side missions, with special mention going towards missions involving the Daedra: the dark lords of this world.
 Everything adds to the world of the Elder Scrolls, and nothing feels like it’s misrepresented.